afeiship/react-interactive-list/README.md

     'Police were called to a day care, where a three-year-old was resisting a rest.', 'Did you hear about the guy whose whole left side was cut off?
-He’s all right now.', 'The roundest knight at King Arthur’s round table was Sir Cumference.', 'To write with a broken pencil is pointless.', 'When fish are in schools they sometimes take debate.', 'The short fortune teller who escaped from prison was a small medium at large.', 'A thief who stole a calendar… got twelve months.', 'A thief fell and broke his leg in wet cement.
-He became a hardened criminal.'
+He’s all right now.', 'The roundest knight at King Arthur’s round table was Sir Cumference.', 'To write with a broken pencil is pointless.'
   ].map((message, index) => ({ message, index, id: `id_${index}` }));

   function App() {
     const [items, setItems] = useState(messages);
-    const [items2, setItems2] = useState([...messages.slice(0, 3)]);
     const ref1 = useRef(null);
+    const cmd = useCommand('i1');

     const template = ({ item, index }) => {
       const idx = index + 1;